 For several years, security researchers have been working on a new type of hardware attack that exploits cache side-effects and speculative execution to perform privileged memory disclosure.
 Last week, a blog post by Jann Horn of Google and the release of two white papers by multiple researchers set off a frenzy of public panic and speculation.
 These new vulnerability classes consisted of two distinct flaws named Spectre and Meltdown.
 Given the impact and technical challenge inherent within these vulnerabilities, we quickly dove into the details to investigate potential detection and prevention strategies to ensure the Endgame product is robust against these new kinds of hardware attacks.

 Over the years, our research in vulnerabilities has shaped our exploit prevention strategy.
 Inspired by the groundbreaking works of Yuan et al and Anders Fogh, CPU performance counters for security policy enforcement is at the core of this strategy.
 Based on their research and our experience in CPU performance, we hypothesized that many hardware and software flaws can be detected using a combination of heuristic-driven interrupts and instruction sequence verification based on these hardware counters.
-We presented our work in 2016 at BlackHat USA, and subsequently integrated our HA-CFI approach into the Endgame platform.
+We then presented our work in 2016 at BlackHat USA.

 This post summarizes our current research into detecting side-channel and speculative execution attacks, which remains ongoing as we continue to learn more about attacks like Spectre and Meltdown.
 Just as we are inspired by the number of researchers that have contributed findings on hardware attacks, we hope to similarly stimulate conversations about promising defensive measures for these new classes of vulnerabilities that are likely to exist for years to come.